 Why watershed planning groups are important.

 Why is it helpful to have a citizen’s based watershed planning group?
 Because, if you organize as a group you can have a larger voice that can have an impact over an entire watershed.
-Our organization, the Indian Creek Watershed is unique in Lake County because it is sub-basin oriented and works across municipal and township boundaries.
+Our organization, the Indian Creek Watershed is unique in Lake County because it is sub-basin oriented and has worked across municipal and township boundaries.
 Our watershed encompasses parts of unincorporated Lake County as well as portionsof the villages of Mundelein, Vernon Hills, Hawthorn Woods, Long Grove, Lincolnshire, Libertyville, Lake Zurich, Kildeer, Buffalo Grove, Indian Creek, and covers the townships of Fremont, Ela, Vernon, and Libertyville.

 When we formed the ICWP as a little non-profit group in south central Lake County in 1999, we were citizens who were worried about the declining water quality of our lakes and streams and increasing area flooding.
 We started organizing and having meetings to promote citizens based watershed planning.
 Support from the Upper Des Plaines Ecosystem Partnership and Illinois state and county agencies like the US Dept. of Agriculture’s Natural Resources Conservation Service (NRCS) and the Lake County Stormwater Management Commission (SMC) and the Lake County Health Department/Lakes Management Unit enabled a more formal watershed planning approach to take place.
 SMC adopted our effort, applied for some watershed planning grants and this resulted in a finished watershed plan in 2004 and a fully EPA-compliant plan in 2008.
 Our watershed plan has become the most important tool for promoting better practices in our watershed, but it never would have happened if we did not form a group to lead the effort at a grassroots level....